 Both the seat and back pads measure 2.25″ in thickness and are generally quite firm.
 The seat pad measures 12″ in width and 15.25″ in length, with a taper towards the front bringing the width to 7.5″.
 The back pad measures 12″ in width and 38.25″ in length.
 A 12″ pad is pretty standard these days, as many find the 10″ pads to be too narrow and 14″+ pads are generally reserved for specialized pieces like the Thompson Fat Pad or the Rep Fitness Wide Pad.

 In terms of the vinyl, I compare it favorably to the Rogue Fitness Flat Utility vinyl which I found to be a little slicker than the Rep Fitness FB-5000.
-The textured look and feel of the Rep AB-5000 vinyl is nice, but it’s not quite as sticky as I was hoping.
+The textured look and feel of the Rep Fitness AB-5000 vinyl is nice, but it’s not quite as sticky as I was hoping.
 Again, I’m going to be using the FB-5000 for flat benching, so this isn’t a big deal for me.
 But if you’re going to be flat benching on this, it’s at least something to consider, even if it’s not egregious.
-You can also look into adding something like a Moving Over Boundaries Limitless Grip to remove the issue alltogether.

 The $89 optional leg extension piece slides into the top of the back pad’s base and it’s held in place with a pop-pin and a set screw.
 The set screw is a very important piece here because with just the pop-pin inserted, there is a noticeable amount of wiggle.
 With the set screw, however, it’s rock solid.

 Woah – does the Rep Zero Gap Bench deliver in the aesthetics department!
 Not often do you get a bench where you have the option to pick from multiple colors.
 I think it’s really cool that Rep has offered this level of ‘customization.’
-The bench frame currently comes in four colors: Black, Silver, Hammertone Blue, and Hammertone Red.
-I think they all look awesome, but I personally stuck with black just as a matter of preference with the rest of my space.
+The bench frame currently comes in five colors: Clear coat, metallic black, matte black, blue, and red.
+I think they all look awesome, but I recently upgraded my black bench to the clear coat version – the look is stunning.

 Aside from the color options, Rep added a couple of unique branding touches to the bench. the ‘Zero Gap’ steel overlay on the front foot and the ‘Rep’ steel overlay on the frame look classy.
 The blue pop-pins and the stainless steel wear guards also give this bench a very refined look that you simply don’t get with most bench offerings.

-As I mentioned above, there are a number of ways that you can adjust the bench in order to accomplish a zero gap.
+As I mentioned above, there are a number of ways that you can adjust the Rep AB-5000 in order to accomplish a zero gap.
 In the chart below, I have outlined each way.
 My suggestion is to adjust the back pad first, then the seat tilt, and then the seat shift.
-I recommend to actually extend the seat all the way out to begin with, and then bring it in based on the two other adjustments.
+I recommend extending the seat all the way out to begin with, and then bringing it in based on the two other adjustments.
 After a few times, you’ll get the hang of it.

 For reference, I have numbered the seat holes such that hole 1 is the closest to the back and hole 8 is the furthest.
 I will also add – there are a few selections where you will see ‘3 or 4.’
 In these instances, a 3 will result in a small pad gap (about 1/8″) and the 4 will result in a position that is bit tight, forcing the vinyl to bulk up slightly.
 This “in-between” setting is one that you will have to choose.
 Personally, I use the 3 since the pad gap is minimal.